apennathur/arunpennathur/mycv.md

 18. J. V. Mattaparthy, M. A. Garcia, and A. Pennathur.
 Usability Evaluation of a shared collaborative work portal for engineering education.
 Paper in Proceedings of 2007 IERC Annual Conference, Nashville, TN.

 19. L. Everett, A. Pennathur, V. Jones, K. Kephart, and E. Villa.
-Creating learning opportunities: Building active learning problems to create conceptual conflict for enduring understanding, In Proceedings of the Frontiers in Education (FIE) Conference, Milwaukee, Wisconsin, October 2007. [google scholar cites: 1]
+Creating learning opportunities: Building active learning problems to create conceptual conflict for enduring understanding, In Proceedings of the Frontiers in Education (FIE) Conference, Milwaukee, Wisconsin, October 2007.

 20. L. Everett, A. Pennathur, E. Villa, The effect technology and a structured design problem has on student attitudes about theory in a dynamics class.
 2006 ASEE Annual Conference, Paper No. 2006-780, Chicago, IL, 2006.